-API Testing is a kind of software testing that analyzes an API in terms of its functionality, security, performance, and reliability.
+API (Application Programming Interface) testing is a kind of software testing that analyzes an API in terms of its functionality, security, performance, and reliability.
 It is very important to test an API so as to check whether it’s working as expected or not.
 If not, again changes are made in the architecture and re-verified.

 APIs are the center of software development to exchange data across applications.
 The API testing includes sending requests to single/multiple API endpoints and validating the response.
 It focuses majorly on business logic, data responses and security, and performance bottlenecks.

 API Testing Tools:

 How to Create APIs?

 Creating an API is an easy task unless you are very well clear on the basic concepts.
 It’s an iterative process (based on feedback) that just includes a few easy steps: